2024-1-CapstoneDesign/ses_website/README.md

 [<img src="/.github/gifs/showcase.gif">](https://reactsaastemplate.com "Go to demo website")

+Small-scale recordings, TTSs, pre-produced copyrighted music, and sound effects are mainly used in the case of individual or small-scale video production.
+Even services that target them cannot escape from simply collecting sounds and classifying them into tags.
+Therefore, we aim to plan a service that can assist the production process by covering art fields such as video, media, and art with sound effects as the target.

 ## Features
 * search with mp3 sound source file for direct similarity search
 * search with The YouTube URL and the specific section targeted for the similarity search